Grindrod Bank: Overview

 GRDB is a large financial services provider in South Africa, based on assets.
 It currently employs ninety six(96) people as of 2011.
 The bank's total asset base was in excess of US$550 million (ZAR:3.7 billion), with shareholders' equity in excess of US$37 million (ZAR:250 million).

 History

 The bank was established in 1994 as a subsidiary of Grindrod Limited.
 The bank maintains headquarters in Durban, with offices in Johannesburg, Pretoria and Cape Town.
 In 2006, it acquired 100% of the assets of Marriott Merchant Bank.
 Grindrod Bank focuses on meeting the needs of high-net-worth individuals, large corporations and institutions.

 Ownership

 As of January 2020, Grindrod Bank is 100% owned by Grindrod Financial Holdings.
 Grindrod Financial Holdings is 96.83% held by Grindrod Limited.

-Grindrod Limited is the holding company of a dynamic organisation listed on the Johannesburg Stock Exchange, under the symbol: GND.
-The two business divisions are namely, Freight Services and Financial Services.
-With more than 100 years experience in South Africa's logistics, transportation, freight movement and related industries.
+Grindrod Limited is a holding company listed on the Johannesburg Stock Exchange under the ticker GND.
+The two business divisions are: Freight Services and Financial Services.
+The company operates in logistics, transportation, freight movement, and related industries in South Africa and has over 100 years of operating history.